In Silico Study for Optimizing Intensity and Focality Electrode Configurations for Directional DBS Under Uncertainty Using Metaheuristic L1L1 Method: Results

-Figure~\ref{Fig:boxplot_abbott} further examines the noise sensitivity of RP, TLS, L1L1(A), and L1L1(B) for two specific target positions, illustrated in Figure~\ref{fig:target_positions_I_and_II}, covering a sample of twenty different noise realizations for both PSNR 40 and 50 dB.
-The results demonstrate that in a noisy situation, L1L1(A) and L1L1(B) provide similar distributions for \( \Gamma \) and \( \Theta \), hence, also for \( \Xi \).
-Compared to RP and TLS, the L1L1 approach seems to provide a somewhat elevated field ratio \( \Theta \) with a difference that is only marginal or absent with PSNR 40 dB, but observable with PSNR 50 dB.
+Figure~\ref{Fig:boxplot_abbott} further examines the noise sensitivity of the applied optimization methods using two specific target positions, illustrated in Figure~\ref{fig:target_positions_I_and_II}, covering a sample of twenty different noise realizations for both PSNR 40 and 50~dB.
+The results demonstrate that in a noisy situation, L1L1(A) and L1L1(B) provide similar distributions for \( \Gamma \) and \( \Theta \).
+Compared to RP and TLS, the L1L1 approach seems to provide elevated field ratio \( \Theta \) with a difference that is only marginal or absent with PSNR 40 dB, but observable with PSNR 50 dB.
 Accordingly, the potential benefit of using L1L1 depends critically on the level of modeling uncertainty, and it vanishes when this uncertainty becomes excessive.
 Of the four optimization approaches tested, L1L1(B) provides the closest agreement between noiseless and noisy outcomes and proves particularly effective in maximizing the field ratio \( \Theta \) in the presence of noise.